-How one oil and gas professional lost £210,000 to a sales tactic now banned in the UK
+How one oil and gas professional lost £210,000 by a sales tactic now banned in the UK

 If you thought the story of the investor who lost £66,000 was shocking…